sid2k3/Movie-Recommender-Engine/additional_info.md

 Since we are only interested in the top recommendations out of all the recommendations for a movie, sorting is required at many places in this project.
 An efficient sorting algorithm is the key to faster performance.

-In this project while computing the top k (16) content based recommendations for each movie, we are required to sort each row of the similarity matrix which contains ≈8000 entries.
+In this project, while computing the top k (16) content-based recommendations for each movie, we are required to sort each row of the similarity matrix which contains ≈8000 entries.
 Since we need only top k (16) entries from those 8000 entries for each row, a regular O(NlogN) sort would surely become a bottleneck in the whole computation process.
-As we are dealing with numpy arrays here, it would be much better to use the functionality provided in the numpy library.
+As we are dealing with NumPy arrays here, it would be much better to use the functionality provided in the NumPy library.

 A better way to get top k recommendations is to first partition the array using [numpy.ndarray.partition](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.partition.html#numpy.ndarray.partition) which works in O(N) time.
 After partitioning the first k indices would contain the top k results.
 Now we can slice the array and perform a normal [numpy.sort](https://numpy.org/doc/stable/reference/generated/numpy.sort.html) on the sliced array.
-Since the sliced array is much smaller than the original array, this kind of sorting would result in a much better average performance then a normal sort.
+Since the sliced array is much smaller than the original array, this kind of sorting would result in a much better average performance than a normal sort.
 <br>

 > Note: We are not using heap sort because the matrix is a numpy.ndarray therefore a partial sort using the inbuilt functions is much easier to write and has performance similar to heap sort.